How Do I Stop My Dog From Crying In the Car?

 The root of the problem is that they knows where you’re going and cannot contain their enthusiasm.
 The solution?
 Make it harder for them to figure out the destination and easier for them to remain calm in the car.
 To do that, it’s important to become less predictable — to reduce their expectation that a ride in the car means they’re going to the dog park.

 Take your dog on car rides regularly so that going out in the car isn’t so closely linked with a visit to their playground.
 Add to the unpredictability by varying the order of your stops; for example, errands might come before or after the dog park, or both.
 Sometimes a car ride may be just errands, and sometimes it may just be a joy ride without any stops at all.
-Your dog may still get revved up when you get close to the dog park on the days you actually go there, but hopefully, it will be for a couple of minutes rather than the entire ride.
+Your dog may still get revved up when you get close to the dog park on the days you actually go there, but hopefully it will be for a couple of minutes rather than the entire ride.

 To make arrivals at the dog park less exciting for your pup, park at a distance and walk to the park from your parking spot.
 Once in a while, park in that spot and go for a walk without visiting the dog park.
 That way, in a sense, you’re never actually driving to the dog park — you’re driving to a parking spot, which may mean a walk or may mean some off-leash fun.

 No matter where you’re headed, help your dog be their best self in the car by giving them something to keep them occupied.
 Whether it’s a stuffed Kong, a food puzzle, or a chew toy, if your dog likes it and it holds their attention, they’re less likely to whine and drive you crazy.

-Karen B. London, PhD
+Karen B. London, PhD, CAAB, CPDT-KA

-Karen B. London, Ph.D., is a Certified Applied Animal Behaviorist and Certified Professional Dog Trainer who specializes in working with dogs with serious behavioral issues, including aggression.
+Karen B. London, Ph.D., is a Certified Applied Animal Behaviorist and Certified Professional Dog Trainer who specializes in working with dogs with serious behavioral issues, including aggression, and has also trained other animals including cats, birds, snakes, and insects.
 She writes the animal column for the Arizona Daily Sun and is an Adjunct Professor in the Department of Biological Sciences at Northern Arizona University.
-She is the author of six books about canine training and behavior, including her most recent, Treat Everyone Like a Dog: How a Dog Trainer’s World View Can Improve Your Life.
+She is the author of six books about training and behavior, including her most recent, Treat Everyone Like a Dog: How a Dog Trainer’s World View Can Improve Your Life.